Spectral Inference under Complex Temporal Dynamics: Problem Formulation

 \section{Problem Formulation}

-We first define locally stationary time series and its instantaneous covariance and spectral density. \begin{definition}{(Locally stationary time series \cite{Zhou2009})} We say $\{X_{i}^{(N)}\}_{i=1}^N$ is locally stationary time series if there exist a nonlinear filter $G$ and
+We first define locally stationary time series and their instantaneous covariance and spectral density.
+Throughout the article, we assume the time series $\{X_i^{(N)}\}_{i=1}^N$ is centered, i.e. $\EE[X_i^{(N)}]=0$.
+Furthermore, for a random variable $X$, define $\|X\|_q:=[\EE|X|^q]^{1/q}$ and use $\|\cdot\|$ to denote $\|\cdot\|_2$ for simplicity. \begin{definition}{(Locally stationary time series \cite{Zhou2009})} We say $\{X_{i}^{(N)}\}_{i=1}^N$ is a locally stationary time series if there exists a nonlinear filter $G$ such that